-In December 2013, the Company entered into an amendment to its Second Amended and Restated Credit Agreement ("Credit Facility") primarily to conform certain terms in the Credit Facility to like terms in LINN Energy's credit facility.
-The maturity date of the Credit Facility is May 2016.
-The Credit Facility has a borrowing base of \$1.4 billion, subject to lender commitments.
-At December 31, 2013, lender commitments under the facility were \$1.2 billion and there was no remaining borrowing capacity available.
-In February 2014, the Company entered into an amendment to its Credit Facility to amend the terms of certain financial and reporting covenants.
+The Company's Second Amended and Restated Credit Agreement ("Credit Facility") has a borrowing base of \$1.4 billion, subject to lender commitments.
+At January 31, 2015, lender commitments under the facility were \$1.2 billion but there was less than \$1 million of available borrowing capacity, including outstanding letters of credit.
+In February 2014, the Company entered into an amendment to the Credit Facility to amend the terms of certain financial and reporting covenants, among other items.
+In April 2014, the Company entered into an amendment to the Credit Facility to extend the maturity date from May 2016 to April 2019 and to amend the terms of certain financial covenants and definitions, among other items.